consumer-reports-innovation-lab/osiraa/README.md

 - prompt you to create a Django "super user" which can access the Django admin console

 The django admin console should be running http://localhost:8000/admin .

+## Contact
+If you encounter development issues or want more information, you can reach the Data Rights Protocol team via email at datarightsprotocol@cr.consumer.org.